Relm4/book/src/threads_and_async.md

 It's really as simple as starting a task and processing a message on completion.
 You can even use commands for synchronous operations too.

-> With the [`command()`](https://relm4.org/docs/next/relm4/prelude/struct.ComponentSender.html#method.command) method you would be more flexible and could even send multiple messages.
+> With the [`command()`](https://relm4.org/docs/next/relm4/prelude/struct.ComponentSender.html#method.command) method we are even more flexible as we can send multiple messages.

 ### Configuration